russtoku/uipa/docs/Seeding.md

     police commission
     transportation commission
     ```

-  Based on what we found, we must change "building board of appeals" to
-  "Building Board of Appeals".
-The other values must also be changed.
+Based on what we found, we must change "building board of appeals" to "Building Board of Appeals".
+There are other values that must be changed.

-- Edit the new CSV file, public-bodies-fixed.csv, to correct the records that
-  have duplicate lower-case values.
-To find those records, use the `cgrep.py` program.
+- Copy the CSV file to `public-bodies-fixed.csv`, and edit it to correct the records that have duplicate lower-case values.
+Use the `cgrep.py` program to find those records.

-  Make sure that there are no spaces after the commas that separate multiple
-  values in the categories field.
+  Make sure that there are no spaces after the commas that separate multiple values in the categories field.

     ```
-    $ python cgrep.py "public board of appeals" categories public-bodies-fixed.csv
+    $ python cgrep.py "board of appeals" categories public-bodies-fixed.csv
     id: 94 => "building board of appeals","design advisory committee","geographic information systems","land use","planning commission","zoning board of appeals",DPP,GIS,building,design,development,permitting,planning,zoning
     Found 1 records